Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ˈʌðə]

-Word other translates as "another":
+Word other translated as "another":

-Change into other clothes.- Put on something else.
+Change into other clothes.- Wear something else.

 than- how